ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmapp.md

         """
         Determine the most appropriate dependency label for a phrase based on internal dependencies.
         """
-        if 'nsubj' in deps_in_phrase or 'nsubjpass' in deps_in_phrase: return 'ROOT'
+        if 'nsubj' in deps_in_phrase:
+            return 'ROOTnsubj'
+        elif 'nsubjpass' in deps_in_phrase:
+            return 'ROOTnsubjpass'
         else:
             # Choose a representative dependency if no clear subject is present
             return deps_in_phrase.pop() if deps_in_phrase else 'unknown'

-    def extract(self, sentence, action_verb):
+    def extract(self, sentence, causative_verb):
         """
         Extracts and returns noun phrases with their detailed dependency tags from the sentence.
         """